 Datasets used in data science tend to exceed typical storage and networking capacities.
-Storage needs expand rapidly as more people acquire the same data, creating duplication (increasing cost).
+Storage needs to expand rapidly as more people acquire the same data, creating duplication (increasing cost).
 Valuable time is wasted waiting for downloads in each environment.

 DVC's built-in data caching lets you implement a simple and efficient storage layer globally — for your entire team.
 This approach can help to